skx/kilua/README.md

 ## Buffers

 `kilua` allows multiple files to be opened, via the use of buffers.
-When `kilua` starts there are two buffers:
+If `kilua` is launched without any filename parameters there will be two buffers:

 * `*Messages*`
     * This receives copies of the status-message.
-* The buffer containing the file from the command-line.
+* An unnamed buffer for working with.
-    * Or an unnamed buffer for working with.
+    * Enter your text here, then use `M-x save("name")` to save it.

-There are a number of key-bindings available for working with
+Otherwise there will be one buffer for each file named upon the command-line, as well as the `*Messages*` buffer.
+(You can kill the `*Messages*` buffer if you wish, but it's a handy thing to have around.)

-buffers:
+The default key-bindings for working with buffers are:

 Action                             | Binding
 ---------------------------------- | --------------